heysaladin/farooqa-creative/public/engine/pages_work/justdine.md

 ## Inovasi

-### Bagaimana saja cara kita (How Might We)
+### How Might We (HMW)

-- How might we make the reservation process a lot easier
+- How might we make the reservation process a lot easier?
-- How might we read the menu without touching the menu book
+- How might we read the menu without touching the menu book?
-- How might we order without too close contact with the waitress
+- How might we order without too close contact with the waitress?
-- How might we make the payment process without physical contact
+- How might we make the payment process without physical contact?
-- How might we so that customers don't get bored of waiting
+- How might we so that customers don't get bored of waiting?
-- How might we invite restaurant visitors to want to give an assessment of the restaurant that has just visited
+- How might we invite restaurant visitors to want to give an assessment of the restaurant that has just visited?

 ### Affinity map